Leave a Message

 January 28, 2025: Groundbreaking ceremony held with Argyle officials, Hillwood executives, and Ridgemont Construction

-Now through Spring 2026: Construction underway (approximately 15-16 months total)
+January 2025 – March 2026: Construction underway (approximately 14 months total)

-Harvest Town Center is Growing
+Harvest Town Center is Growing — Fast

-• McDonald's (now open)
+• McDonald's

-• Chick-fil-A (now open)
+• Chick-fil-A

-• Chase Bank (now open)
+• Chase Bank

 Why Argyle?
 Why Now?

 The numbers tell the story.
-Hillwood's two master-planned communities in the immediate area - Harvest in Argyle (4,000 homes) and Pecan Square in Northlake (3,100 homes) - represent over 7,000 households that need convenient grocery access.
+Hillwood's two master-planned communities in the immediate area — Harvest in Argyle (4,000 homes) and Pecan Square in Northlake (3,100 homes) — represent over 7,000 households that needed convenient grocery access.

 "The profusion of new homes is one factor that attracted Tom Thumb to the area," said Christy Lara, Director of Communications and Public Relations for Albertsons (Tom Thumb's parent company).

-And it's not just about existing residents.
+It's not just about existing residents.
 The I-35W corridor through southern Denton County is experiencing unprecedented growth:

 • Hillwood's Landmark development (just south of Harvest) will bring 6,000 homes and 3,000 multifamily units to Denton